albertattard/presentation-layered-jar/assets/demo/Demo 1 - README.md

 # Demo 1

-Build docker image and analyse layers with dive
+Build Docker image and analyse layers with dive

 1. Build the project